AradhyaRay05/DrinkSafeAI/README.md

 🛠 **Tech Stack**

-**Programming Language:**
-- Python – Core programming language.

-**Data Science & ML:**
 - Pandas / NumPy – For data manipulation and numerical operations.
 - Scikit-learn – For preprocessing and implementing baseline and ensemble models.
 - TensorFlow / Keras – For building the final CNN model.
-- XGBoost – High-performance gradient boosting library.
-- LightGBM – Fast, distributed, high-performance gradient boosting framework.
-- CatBoost – Gradient boosting on decision trees with categorical features support.

-**Deployment & Visualization:**
 - Streamlit – To build and deploy the interactive web application.
 - Seaborn / Matplotlib – For data visualization.
 - Joblib – For saving and loading the scaler model.

 ---

 ## 📬 Contact